dyninst/dyninst/docs/proccontrol/public/PCProcess.h.rst

     Posts the given irpc to the process.

-    ProcControlAPI selects a :cpp:class:`Thread` from the process to run the :ref:`sec:proccontrol-intro-irpcs` on and puts it into that Thread’s queue of posted IRPCs.
+    ProcControlAPI selects a :cpp:class:`Thread` from the process to run the :ref:`sec:proccontrol-intro-irpcs` on and puts it into that Thread's queue of posted IRPCs.
 Each instance of an IRPC object can be posted at most once.

     Returns ``false`` on error.
 The specific error can be retrieved from :cpp:func:`getLastError`.